Wait (Maroon 5 song): Music video

-The music video for "Wait" was released on February 8, 2018 on Vevo.
+The music video for "Wait" was released on February 8, 2018, on Vevo.
 The video features actress Alexandra Daddario and was directed by Dave Meyers.
-It begins with lead singer Adam Levine at the church as he wakes up in a coffin and later walks to another coffin with people appeared at the funeral, there he used the scorpion to resurrect his ex girlfriend (played by Daddario) who the one cheated on him.
-With scenes of Levine getting attacked and fight by the ex girlfriend including the women gangsters and the bathtub woman.
-The next scene, Levine is on the water from another world with little mermaids as he enters the junkyard with the ex girlfriend watching him as millions of fireballs destroyed the place with the ex girlfriend is blown away.
-The final scene, the ex girlfriend breaks up and leaves Levine at the house with strings all over him ending the video.
+It begins with lead singer Adam Levine at the church as he wakes up in a coffin and walks to another coffin, where a funeral is being held, there he used the scorpion to resurrect his ex-girlfriend (played by Daddario) who the one cheated on him.
+The scorpion stings her, and a man watching punches Levine in the face as the latter falls to the ground.
+Scenes of Levine getting attacked and fought by the ex-girlfriend include the women gangsters and a bathtub woman.
+In the next scene, Levine is underwater from another world with little mermaids and soon enters the junkyard with the ex-girlfriend watching him as millions of meteors destroy the place, blowing the ex-girlfriend away.
+In the final scene, the ex-girlfriend drives away and leaves Levine at the house with him covered in ropes, and the video ends.